Beatriz Michelena: Early life

-Beatriz Michelena was born in New York City in 1890, six years after her sister Vera Michelena.
+Beatriz Michelena was born in New York City.
+Her birth year is commonly given as 1890, as her 1942 obituaries give her age at death as 52, yet her age was given as 19 in 1904.
 Her father was a noted tenor Fernando Michelena, whose Spanish parents had settled in Caracas, Venezuela, where he was born.
 Her mother, Frances Lenord, was an operatic soprano and pianist.
+Her sister Vera Michelena was also an actress.

 Over much of her childhood, Michelena's parents toured with the Emma Abbott Grand Opera Company a traveling theatre company that performed famous operas translated into English for American audiences.
 Beatriz's father in later life taught music and worked as a vocal coach and, at the time of his death, was serving as president of Arrillaga Musical College, San Francisco.
 Beatriz and her sisters Vera and Teresa Luisa were trained by their father in classical voice and drama studies, and they followed in his footsteps by beginning singing careers of their own.

 Vera first appeared onstage in the Princess Chic Opera company (1901) at 17, taking a leading role in The Man from China (1904).
 Beatriz, too, performed with Princess Chic in 1901, taking chorus roles suitable for a child of 11.
 By mid-1904, with Vera busy pursuing her career in New York, Fernando Michelena settled in San Francisco, California to teach voice.
 There, he raised Beatriz and continued to train her, a soprano, in operatic vocal techniques.
 He passed his stage experience to his daughter: the way to move as another person, the way to make simple but authoritative gestures, and the way to build intensity over the span of a performance.
-Maria Antonia Field, a Californian writer, would later chronicle her time as a student of Michelena's father in her book, Five Years of Vocal Study under Fernando Michelena.

 Marriage and stage career

+Under the stage name Beatriz Bronte, Michelena appeared in the musical comedy A Girl From Dixie in 1904. and later toured as the title-character in George Ade's Peggy From Paris.

 On Sunday, March 3, 1907, Michelena married George E. Middleton, a prominent San Francisco automobile dealer, the "happy culmination" of a romance that had begun in their school days.
 The private wedding took place at 232 Divisadero Street, the home of the parents of bridesmaid Margaret McGovern, "a lifelong friend of the bride".
 Judge Thomas F. Graham performed the ceremony.
 The couple spent a few weeks in Los Angeles for their honeymoon.

 Middleton was the manager of the local Middleton Motor Car Company and the son of a California timber baron.
 He introduced Michelena to his society friends and business partners, including the trustees of Charles Crocker's estate who had rebuilt the St. Francis Hotel after the 1906 earthquake and fire.